-Proceeds from the Series 2017A Bonds are to be used to finance the redevelopment of Denver Water's main operating and administrative complex (the "Operations Complex Redevelopment Project", "OCR Project").
-The Operations Complex, which is located at 1600 W. 12th Ave. in Denver, is comprised of equipment shops, a fleet maintenance building, a warehouse building, a trades building and space for pipe and materials storage on 34.6 acres.
+Proceeds from the Series 2017A Bonds are used to finance the redevelopment of Denver Water's main operating and administrative complex, known as the "Operations Complex Redevelopment Project".
+The Operations Complex, located at 1600 W. 12th Ave. in Denver, is comprised of equipment shops, a fleet maintenance building, a warehouse building, a trades building and space for pipe and materials storage on 34.6 acres.
 The site is also home to Denver Water's Administration Building that houses 600 employees.
 Water utility operations have been located on this site since 1881.
 Denver Water's Operations Complex is being redeveloped to improve the efficiency, functionality, security and safety of all operations.

 Sustainability is a key factor in the design of the Operations Complex.
 In October 2015, the project was registered with the U.S. Green Building Council and will be submitted for certification upon completion.
-Denver Water expects that the project will accomplish some of the most progressive sustainability goals of any public water utility, including:
+Denver Water expects that the project will accomplish some of the most progressive sustainability goals of any public water utility including:

-- LEED® certification for the meter shop, warehouse, trades shop, fleet maintenance building, administration building and wellness building. - Significant energy efficiency in the administration building through appropriate envelope design, high efficiency heating, ventilation, air conditioning and lighting systems and controls. - Energy efficient radiant heating and cooling in new facility floors provided by a central utility plant that utilizes existing water pipeline on site.

-• "One water" water reduction and use strategy to maximize the use of non-potable water from an on-site ecological wastewater treatment system, including captured rainwater through an augmentation plan, best management practices in storm water management, and the reuse of water to extinction when legally possible.

-- Recycling of construction/demolition debris and use of recycled materials where possible. - Sustainable education and engagement programs to inform users of the site about the green features and empower them to actively participate in sustainable operations.
+- LEED® certification for the Meter Shop, Warehouse, Trades Shop, Fleet Maintenance building, Administration Building and Wellness building. - Significant energy efficiency in the Administration Building through appropriate envelope design, high-efficiency heating, ventilation, air conditioning and lighting systems and controls. - Energy-efficient radiant heating and cooling in new facility floors provided by a central utility plant that utilizes an existing water pipeline on-site. - "One Water" reduction and use strategy to maximize the use of non-potable water from an onsite, ecological wastewater treatment system, including capturing rainwater through an augmentation plan, best practices in stormwater management and the reuse of water to extinction when legally possible. - Recycling of construction/demolition debris and use of recycled materials where possible. - Sustainable education and engagement programs to inform users of the site about the green features and empower them to actively participate in sustainable operations.

 Green Bond Project Team:

-Architect: Rnl Design Inc

-General contractor: M. A. Mortenson Company

-Owner representative: Trammel Crow Company

 Sustainability/LEED Certification Support: Brendle Group, Stantec, Ambient Energy